ritikastha8/Digitall_wallett/README.md

 ## Overview

 NovaCash aims to provide a simplified digital payment experience by focusing on essential wallet features instead of complex financial services.
-The application demonstrates important mobile development concepts such as clean architecture, state management, sensor integration, and cloud-based data handling.
+The application shows important mobile development concepts such as clean architecture, state management, sensor integration, and cloud-based data handling.

 ## Technology Stack